TianXiangxun/PHBS_MLF_2018/README.md

 * Neural network
 * performance comparison

-**Please open our forrest.IPYNB file and find out how we did everything.**
+**Please open our forrest.IPYNB file and find out how we did everything!**